-The average implementation budget in the U.S. is \$6m.
-Product purchases, both hardware and software, account for approximately a third of implementation costs.
-External implementation services, excluding training, account for approximately 50% of the cost of implementation.
+Product purchases, both hardware and software, account for over half of implementation costs.
+External implementation services, excluding training, account for approximately 40% of the cost of implementation.
 External implementation services remain dominated by services provided by service partners rather than by direct services supplied by the product vendor.

 Earlier studies suggested that training is an aspect of implementation that is frequently inadequately resourced.
-Here, this may again be the case, with training accounting for only 5% of implementation cost.
+Here, this may again be the case, with training accounting for only 7% of implementation cost.